 For many taking an educational loan for pursuing higher studies is always been a highly sought-after alternative.
 According to Crif High Mark, an RBI-approved credit bureau, 90 percent of education loans taken are from public-sector banks by value and volume.
 Further, 20 percent of loans are in the Rs 4-Rs 10 lakh bracket.

-bank or a non-banking finance company (NBFC).
+When it comes to borrowing funds for higher studies, you can choose between approaching a bank or a non-banking finance company (NBFC).
 Here are few factors that may differ across banks and NBFCs:

 Will all courses be covered?

 Banks are provided with an indicative approved list of the courses.
 However, they may also consider courses other than the above offered by reputed institutions on the basis of employability and on case-to-case basis.

 a.
 Loans to students admitted to top rated institutions

 b.
 Loans to students admitted to other domestic institutions

 c.
 Loans to students seeking studies abroad.
 It is expected that depending upon risk perception, reputation of the institution and employability of the student, banks will be able to fine tune their terms and conditions of sanction suitably to these categories.

 NBFCs like Avanse, Tata Capital, and HDFC Credila offer education loans.
 Such NBFCs may be more flexible in offering loans when it comes to the choice of courses.
 NBFCs like Avanse offer loans on unconventional and vocational courses like new age technology courses, data sciences, photography, sports engineering, music, animation, painting, theatre, dance, language etc. are increasingly gaining importance among students", says Amit Gainda, CEO, Avanse Financial Services..